 - Understand Springfield’s historic resources by developing historic context statements and conducting historic research, historic resource surveys, and historic resource inventories.

 - Protect historic resources through City Landmark Inventory and National Register listings.

 - Encourage property owners to restore and maintain the City’s historic resources by developing incentive programs for property owners interested in preserving historic resources.

 - Maintain and strengthen the City’s historic preservation program in concert with the City’s planning and regulatory efforts.

-The Historic Commission meets every other month on the fourth Tuesday, starting at 5:30 pm in Springfield City Hall.
+The Historic Commission meets monthly on the fourth Tuesday, from 4:30pm-6:30pm.
 All meetings are open to the public.
 An opportunity is provided at the beginning of each meeting for general public comment.
 Additionally, time is allotted for property owners to discuss alterations they are contemplating for their historic properties.

 For more information on our meetings and instructions on how to join us, please visit https://springfieldoregonspeaks.org/

 Written by Kristina Kraaz, Assistant City Attorney – Indigenous Peoples’ Day 2019